jss367/jss367.github.io/_posts/2020-07-07-Free-Deep-Learning-Textbooks.md

 * [Deep Learning](https://www.deeplearningbook.org/) by Ian Goodfellow, Yoshua Bengio, and Aaron Courville (2015) - The most popular textbook in deep learning.
 Free in HTML form.
 There's not a PDF that you can simply download.

-* [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) by Michael Nielsen (2015) - This is also a book where there is no PDF of it.
-There are JavaScript elements in the text so it wouldn't work as well in PDF form anyway.
+* [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) by Michael Nielsen (2015) - This is no PDF of this one either.
+However, the layout on the website is beautiful and there are JavaScript elements in the text, so it wouldn't work as well in PDF form anyway.

 * [Dive into Deep Learning](http://d2l.ai/) by Aston Zhang, Zack C. Lipton, Mu Li,and  Alex J. Smola (2020)